-1500 hour Cosmetology program - Wethersfield and Plainville
+Cosmetology (1500 Hour Program) - Wethersfield and Plainville

 IIC's Cosmetology program offers a variety of scheduling options throughout the year.
 The 1500-hour program is designed to be completed in a little over a year [within 59 weeks], however with perfect attendance a student can finish within 53-54 weeks depending on their schedule.
 For example, a schedule that includes Mondays will often have more federal holidays observed.
 Class start dates and schedules are subject to change.
-Below are the scheduled start dates for 2024, as well as a definition of the days/times during the week for each type of schedule.
-Each schedule has a 30 minute lunch break.
+Below are the scheduled start dates for 2025, as well as a definition of the days/times during the week for each type of schedule.
+Each schedule has a 30-minute lunch break.

 Campus Schedule Start Date

-Plainville 4-Day January 16, 2024
+Wethersfield 4-Day January 13, 2025

-Wethersfield 4-Day January 22, 2024
+Plainville 4-Day January 27, 2025

-Plainville 4-Day March 25, 2024
+Plainville 4-Day March 24, 2025

-Wethersfield 4-Day April 23, 2024
+Wethersfield 4-Day May 12, 2025

+Plainville 4-Day May 19, 2025

-Plainville 4-Day July 23, 2024
+Plainville 4-Day August 19, 2025

-Wethersfield 4-Day August 26, 2024
+Wethersfield 4-Day August 26, 2025

-Plainville 4-Day September 16, 2024

-Wethersfield 4-Day September 24, 2024
+Wethersfield 4-Day October 7, 2025

-Plainville 4-Day October 22, 2024
+Plainville 4-Day October 14, 2025

-Wethersfield 4-Day November 4, 2024